 Flavors of Binondo- known to be the food hub that blends Filipino, Chinese, and Spanish culinary influences.

 The district of Binondo housed a number of local boticas (pharmacy) from Traditional Chinese Medicine to Western Medicine.
 These pharmacies sold powdered and herbal concoctions for medicinal cures.

 Visitors are allowed to touch, sniff, and hold some items in the gallery for a fully immersive experience.

 Common herbs include goji berries, peony, saffron, and oregano, with emphasis on herbal medicine from traditional Chinese medicine.
 To prevent diseases, practitioners balance forces through herbal dietary prescriptions in the form of broth, powders, and pills.

 Another impressive display was the replica of the Tranvia.
 I never thought that we used to have this kind of public transportation in Manila.
 It is a streetcar provided for Manila residents during the late 19th century in Binondo.
 The first five lines interchanged at Binondo Plaza.
 It used to travel around Intramuros, Sampaloc, Malate, and Tondo.

 Now, this is the cool part, visitors can sit and take photos while inside the Tranvia.
 This space is Instagram worthy for this generation’s visitors.

-Overall, it was fun and educational on my part, since I am not so much informed about Binondo History.
-It is not just what they call Instagrammable place but also a good learning reference of Filipino-Chinese culture.
+Overall, it was a fun and educational experience.
+It is not just what they call an Instagrammable place but also a good learning reference of Filipino-Chinese culture.